conancat/mongoose-redis-cache/readme.md

            ExampleSchema.set('expires', 30)

-    4. Register the schema as usual:
+    Register the schema as usual:

          Example = mongoose.model('Example', ExampleSchema)

-    5. Setup your mongooseCache options
+    Setup your mongooseCache options:

         # If you're running this locally,
         mongooseRedisCache(mongoose)